spchuang/videojs-markers/README.md

 Customize marker style:

-The style of the marker could be modified by passing an optional setting "markerStyle" with your preference of css settings.
+The style of the markers could be modified by passing an optional setting "markerStyle" with your preference of css styles.

     video.markers({
         setting: {